 Anything that causes severe or prolonged stress might lead to adrenal fatigue.
 Here are some examples:

-- Stressful life experience (death of loved one, divorce, moving)
+- Stressful life experiences like the death of a loved one, divorce and moving

 - Environmental toxins and pollution

-- Chronic stress (financial strain, toxic work environment, poor family relationships, abuse)
+- Chronic stress like financial strain, toxic work environment, poor family relationships and abuse

 - Poor sleep habits

 - Unhealthy diet and lack of exercise

 - Chronic pain